Insurance Accepted

 When decay, a crack, or damage is too extensive for a filling to adequately restore the tooth’s strength and shape, a crown is the appropriate next step.
 This is also the standard recommendation after root canal treatment, since the tooth becomes more brittle and needs full coverage protection.

 With proper care, porcelain crowns typically last 15 years or longer.
-Longevity depends on bite forces, oral hygiene habits, and whether you grind your teeth.
-Dr. Goetz factors in these variables when selecting the crown material and design.
+Longevity depends on bite forces, your oral hygiene habits, and whether you grind your teeth.
+Dr. Goetz factors in these variables when selecting the crown material and design for each patient.

 Coverage varies by plan.
-Most dental insurance plans provide partial coverage when the crown is clinically necessary — for example, after a root canal or to repair a broken tooth.
+Most dental insurance plans provide partial coverage when the crown is clinically necessary, such as after a root canal or to repair a broken tooth.
 Cosmetic crown replacements are typically not covered.
-Our team can help you review your benefits before treatment.
+While Ocean Breeze Prosthodontics is not in-network, our team files claims on your behalf and helps you maximize any PPO reimbursement available.

 The preparation appointment is done under local anesthesia, so you should not feel pain during the procedure.
-Some sensitivity around the prepared tooth is normal for a few days after.
+Some sensitivity around the prepared tooth is normal for a few days afterward while wearing your temporary crown.
 Once the permanent crown is placed and seated correctly, most patients experience no ongoing discomfort.

 What Our Patients Say